High School Senior Recognition Program

 The program was designed to recognize students who demonstrated significant achievements while still in high school.
 Over 40 years later, the High School Seniors Recognition Program has continued honoring the ideals upon which it was founded.
 The program continues to recognize high school seniors for their academic achievements, extracurricular involvement, and community and civic engagement in addition to scholarship awards which became a part of the program in more recent years.

 Student seminars focus on life after high school, whether that is attending college, joining the armed forces or entering the workforce.
 Seminars usually include college preparation, money management, etiquette, healthy living and mental & spiritual well-being.

 Students must be graduating high school seniors (Class of 2023) at the time of the program.
 Participating seniors cannot be parents.
 Seniors may reside outside of Tarrant County.

 Seniors may participate regardless of race, religion or national origin.

 Seniors are given the opportunity to earn money and scholarships for graduation and college expenses.
-For over 40 years, Beta Mu Omega and the Raising the Standard Foundation has awarded close to $500,000 in scholarships, cash award incentives and gifts.
+For over 40 years, Beta Mu Omega and the Raising the Standard Foundation has awarded over $525,000 in scholarships, cash incentive awards, and gifts.